|Best overall home security system||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Types of Home Security Systems

 Like many product categories, “Home Security System” can mean a lot of different things.
 From a networked series of sensors and lights to simple doorbell cameras, anything that adds that extra level of protection can qualify.
 Before you invest, however, it’s important to understand the types of home security systems at your disposal and what some of the technical names for each product subset actually refer to.
-That way, you don’t end up like Goldilocks: stuck with a system that’s inadequate or one that’s way too advanced.
+That way, you don’t end up like Goldilocks: stuck with a surveillance system that’s inadequate or one that’s way too advanced.
 Here’s a quick look at some of the variations you may encounter on your search.

-Monitored Security Systems
+Monitored Surveillance Systems

 Unmonitored Security Systems

 Unmonitored security systems refer to those which you can install yourself (or have professionally installed) and do not have an outside monitor.
 Though they vary, these systems can consist of a control panel, motion sensors, door and window sensors, glass-break sensors, smoke detectors, and sirens.
+They provide less security than monitored systems, but they are the generally cheaper option.

 Wired Home Alarm Systems

 A Wired Home Alarm System is one that is hardwired to a number of sensors throughout the home that are connected to a control panel via a network of wires that run inside the walls and under the floors.
+Wired alarm systems tend to be more reliable than wireless ones, but they are also more tedious to install and may not be able to reach every area you’d like.

 Wireless Security Alarm Systems

 A Wireless Security Alarm System also features a central control panel, but the sensors connect to and communicate with the control panel wirelessly via Bluetooth or WiFi.
+Wireless systems are ideal for homes that don’t have a pre-installed system, or for rented apartments that don’t allow you to drill into the walls.
+But, just like your Google Doc might get lost when your WiFi cuts out, wireless security systems that rely on internet connection may face interference from time to time.

 What to Look for When Buying Home Security Systems